lfcipriani/cheatorious/README.md

 I'll work to provide more options of output as soon as possible (markdown, colored, HTML, etc), but you can also contribute writing your own writers and sending a pull request to this project.
 Check the examples folder to see a Writer sample, you just need to implement that interface.

+## Tips to improve the experience! ##

+* In Macs, cheatorious is very powerful if used with [DTerm](http://decimus.net/DTerm)
+* Create aliases to save typings in the cheatsheets you use more
+* Sync your cheatsheets with Dropbox by creating a symlink for the `~/.cheatorious` folder

 ## TODO ##

 * standalone script generation (works indenpendently of cheatorious being installed or not)
 * more writers, better ouput layout, colored
 * more cheatsheets

-## Tips to improve the experience! ##

-* In Macs, cheatorious is very powerful if used with [DTerm](http://decimus.net/DTerm)
-* Create aliases to save typings in the cheatsheets you use more

 ## Contributing ##

+If you have cheatsheets, share with us at [cheatorious cheatsheet repository](https://github.com/lfcipriani/cheatorious-cheatsheets).

-You can contribute in the Core, with Writers or Cheatsheets, feel free.
+You can also contribute in the Core or Writers, feel free to:

 * Fork
 * Implement tests